Elections technology security, 29.3(1), 29.4 to 29.6

 29.4(9) The state commissioner may require a commissioner and commissioner's staff to participate in any assessment or training that the state commissioner arranges.

-29.4(10) No commissioner shall permit the use of personal email for the conduct of elections.
+29.4(10) A commissioner shall use only county-issued email for the conduct of elections.
 This applies to all full-time and part-time staff of the commissioner as well as the commissioner.
-No other full-time and part-time employees of the county who assist in any part of the administration or security of elections are permitted to use personal email for the conduct of elections.
+No other email addresses are permitted for full-time and part-time employees of the county who assist in any part of the administration or security of elections for the conduct of elections.
 However, this does not apply to precinct election officials who are not normally employed by the county on a regular basis in another capacity.
-This prohibition applies to forwarding election business emails to a personal email address.
-This does not include out-of-band emails created as a part of a continuity of government plan or an incident response plan.
+This prohibition includes forwarding election business emails to a personal email address.
+This does not include out-of-band emails created and authorized as a part of a continuity of government plan or an incident response plan.

 29.4(11) Any county information technology infrastructure that is used to access or conduct any part of elections in the state is subject to the following requirements:

 a.
-Passwords to access the county network must be compliant with the standards enumerated by either the National Institute of Standards and Technology or guidance issued by the state commissioner.
+Passwords to access the county network must be compliant with the standards enumerated by either the National Institute of Standards and Technology, the OCIO, or guidance issued by the state commissioner.

 b.
-Network timeout standards must be compliant with the standards enumerated by either the National Institute of Standards and Technology or guidance issued by the state commissioner.
+Session-lock timeout standards must be compliant with the standards enumerated by either the National Institute of Standards and Technology or guidance issued by the state commissioner.

 c.
 A current inventory of IT assets assigned to the commissioner's office shall be kept.